Aston Villa F.C.: Championship to Champions League (2016–present)

 On the eve of Villa's Premier League return, Recon Group's minority share ownership was bought out by NSWE, meaning Xia no longer had any stake in the club.
 Villa's first season back in the Premier League saw a significant overhaul of the squad, with 12 players signed during the summer transfer window.
 The team battled relegation for most of the season, but stayed up on the final day with a 17th-place finish.
 In Villa's second season back in the Premier League, Smith oversaw an 11th-place finish, but was unable to persuade star player and captain Jack Grealish to remain at the club after Manchester City's British-record £100 million bid triggered his release clause.
 Following a poor start to the 2021–22 season, which saw seven losses in the club's opening 11 games, Dean Smith was dismissed.

 Aston Villa appointed former Liverpool and England captain Steven Gerrard as head coach on 11 November 2021.
 After a poor start to the 2022–23 season, in which Villa won just twice and scored only seven goals in their opening 11 games, Gerrard was sacked in October 2022, and replaced by four-time Europa League-winning Spanish manager Unai Emery.
-He led Villa to 7th place and qualification for the Europa Conference League in his first season.
+He led Villa to seventh place and qualification for the Europa Conference League in his first season.
 In the 2023–24 season, Emery led the club to the Conference League semi-finals, where they were knocked out by Olympiacos, and a fourth-place finish in the league, securing participation in the UEFA Champions League for the first time since 1982–83.
 In the following Champions League campaign, the team reached the quarter-finals before a 5–4 aggregate loss to eventual winners Paris Saint-Germain.
+In the 2025–26 season, Aston Villa reached the 2026 UEFA Europa League final, subsequently beating SC Freiburg 3–0 to end a 30-year trophy drought.